emilyjokisner01-hash/BookBase/README.md

 To install BookBase on your computer, you can clone the repository from github.
 As a contributor, you can copy the https code from the github website and pasting it alongside the following line of code in your computer or IDE terminal.
 "git clone [Repository Git HTTPS code]".
 This adds all of the necessary files to your computer or IDE.
 Then you can use flask commands to run the program in your web browser.
+If not already done, you will need to download and install mysql on your computer.
+In doing this, you will set up a root password.
-Once you ensure that Flask in installed on your computer, you can use "python app.py" and "flask run" to compile and run the project.
+Once you ensure that both mysql and also Flask are installed on your computer, you can use the terminal on your IDE to enter the following commands.
+First, ensure that you are in the correct folder by typing the bash command "ls" and making sure the necessary files for the project from Github are listed.
+The first command is "mysql -u root -p".
+This will ask you to enter your root password.
+The next command is "source database_setup.sql".
+Then exit mysql using "exit," and use "python app.py" and "flask run" to compile and run the project.
+Click on the hyperlink to open BookBase.

 [(Back to top)](#table-of-contents)